How does video ad serving work and what factors make the best video ad server?

 - They blend within website content and encourage more engagement.

-Out-stream video ads are found to have 2.5% higher clickthrough rate compared to in-stream ads.
+Out-stream video ads are found to have a 2.5% higher clickthrough rate compared to in-stream ads.

 How To Choose The Best Video Ad Server for Your Campaigns